Call to Action for Health Equity: Racial Disparities in the Care of Patients with Cardiometabolic Disease is organized by CME Outfitters, LLC.

 • Identify structural and social determinants of health (SDOH) that place African American/Black, Hispanic, and other minority populations at risk for poor outcomes in cardiovascular disease.

-• Recognize the impact of bias and health inequity on outcomes of patients with cardiometabolic disorders.
+• Recognize the impact of bias and health inequity on the outcomes of patients with cardiometabolic disorders.